-In some other cases, the camera is just configured badly, as in the example below: we have “unnecessarily” saturated to white some pixels, and this could have been avoided by the camera with better levels balancing.
+In some other cases, the camera is just configured badly, as in the example below.
+We have “unnecessarily” saturated to white some pixels.
+This could have been avoided by the camera with better levels balancing.
 Although it may sound counterintuitive, it is normally preferable to have darker images rather than brighter ones, because it’s typically harder to reach black-saturation.
 It is not uncommon to find, hidden in the noisy dark regions, important information that can be enhanced, e.g. increasing the exposure and averaging frames.

-Therefore, if someone asks you to enhance a license plate whose pixels are all saturated, there is a piece of bad news: you just can’t do that… but there is also a piece of good news: you can tell immediately because it just takes the time to realize that pixels are saturated.
+Therefore, if someone asks you to enhance a license plate whose pixels are all saturated, there is a piece of bad news.
+You just can’t do that.
+However, there is also a piece of good news: you can tell immediately because it just takes the time to realize that pixels are saturated.
 And with Amped FIVE, that time is… nothing.
-All you need to do is head to the Tools panel on the left, click on the Histogram tool, and enable the “Show saturated pixels” checkbox.
+All you need to do is head to the Tools panel on the left.
+Click on the Histogram tool, and enable the “Show saturated pixels” checkbox.